giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 7. Clean up: Once the temporary LoadBalancer is drained and no traffic passes through it, remove the temporary Service.

-Always ensure to closely monitor the system throughout this entire process to minimize any unforeseen disruptions.
+Always ensure to monitor the system throughout this entire process to minimize any unforeseen disruptions.
 Additionally, remember to perform these tasks during a maintenance window or a period of low traffic to minimize the impact on end users.

 #### Pitfalls and known limitations of AWS Network Load Balancers